“If I told you what it takes to reach the highest high you‘d laugh and say nothin‘s that simple“ – The Who

 In effect, dopamine reduces all choices down to “Go!” or “Stop!”

 For example, some gamblers find slot machines highly addictive because the positive expectation of hitting jackpots provides extremely pleasurable “Go!” squirts in their brains.
-Conversely, the painful “Stop!” jolts triggered by negative expectations of losing money keep others from avoiding casinos.
-Negative expectations also explain why most of us discard rancid foods and go through great pains to avoid honesty.
+Conversely, the painful “Stop!” jolts triggered by negative expectations of losing money keep others avoiding casinos.
+Negative expectations also explain why most of us discard rancid foods and avoid honesty.

 “No one has the guts to leave the temple” because negative expectations threaten dopamine flow.